 Everything mentioned above, as great as it sounds, can be a familiar setting in many destinations around Ireland.
 It is the people behind the town that truly makes Ennis ‘Ireland’s Friendliest Town’.

 Ennis has a welcoming spirit like no other.
 What makes Ennis so friendly is the friendly ‘hello’ from the passerby on the street, the lively musician in the corner of the pub creating an enjoyable atmosphere for all.
 It is the longing that the people of Ennis have to help tourists that may be lost.
-It doesn’t matter if you are from if you are from Kenya, Austrailia or Timbucktwo, the people of Ennis always say ‘Failte’ (the Irish word for welcome) with a smile on their face.
+It doesn’t matter if you are from Kenya, Australia or Timbucktwo, the people of Ennis always say ‘Failte’ (the Irish word for welcome) with a smile on their face.